MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devpkey-drvpkg-icon.md

 A resource identifier must be an integer value, which corresponds to a resource within the executable file, as follows:

 - If the supplied identifier is negative, Windows uses the resource in the executable file whose identifier is equal to the absolute value of the supplied identifier.

--   If the supplied identifier is zero, Windows uses the resource in the executable file whose identifier has the lowest value in the execuable file.
+- If the supplied identifier is zero, Windows uses the resource in the executable file whose identifier has the lowest value in the executable file.

 - If the supplied identifier is positive, for example, the value *n*, Windows uses the resource in the executable file whose identifier is the n+1 lowest value in the executable file.
 For example, if the value of *n* is 1, Windows uses the resource whose identifier has the second lowest value in the executable file.

 You can set the value of DEVPKEY_DrvPkg_Icon by an [**INF AddProperty directive**](./inf-addproperty-directive.md) that is included in the [**INF *DDInstall* section**](./inf-ddinstall-section.md) of the INF file that installs the device.
 You can retrieve the value of DEVPKEY_DrvPkg_Icon by calling [**CM_Get_DevNode_Property**](/windows/win32/api/cfgmgr32/nf-cfgmgr32-cm_get_devnode_propertyw) or [**SetupDiGetDeviceProperty**](/windows/win32/api/setupapi/nf-setupapi-setupdigetdevicepropertyw).